ArmineKhanan/Amazon_Vine_Analysis/README.md

 ## Results
 ### ETL on Amazon Product Reviews
+from all the 50 datasets accaessed through the [link](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) provided, we picked US reviews dataset for software solutions.
 ###  Bias of Vine Reviews
 There is a bulleted list that addresses the three questions for unpaid and paid program reviews (7 pt)